 BACKGROUND: Robert S. Kaplan was born and raised in Prairie Village, Kansas.
 He attended University of Kansas, where he received bachelor’s degree in business administration and went on to get his MBA at Harvard in 1983.
 Kaplan spent more than two decades at Goldman Sachs, serving as global co-head of the investment banking division, and later vice chairman.
 Kaplan was also a partner at the firm.
 In 2006, Kaplan joined Harvard where he was a senior associate dean and professor of management practice at Harvard Business School.
 In Fall of 2015, Kaplan stepped into his role as twelfth president and CEO of the Federal Reserve Bank of Dallas.

 GLOBAL DEVELOPMENT & VENTURE PHILANTHROPY: Robert Kaplan is co-chair of Draper Richards Kaplan Foundation (DRK), an outfit founded by venture capitalists William Draper III. and Robin Richards Donohoe in 2002.
-In 2010, the pair partnered with Kaplan and a group of 14 others to scale up operations.
-DRK is a venture philanthropy outfit which is focused on early-stage organizations with the potential to create effective, scalable solutions to pressing social problems in the U.S. and abroad.
-Kaplan through his foundation has steadily supported DRK.
+In 2010, the pair partnered with Kaplan and a group of fourteen others to scale up operations.
+DRK is a venture philanthropy outfit that is focused on early-stage organizations with the potential to create effective, scalable solutions to pressing social problems in the U.S. and abroad.

 Kaplan has also supported Clinton Health Access Initiative, which tackles HIV/AIDS in the developing world, and The Global Fairness Initiative, which "promotes a more equitable, sustainable approach to economic development for the world’s working poor by advancing fair wages, equal access to markets, and balanced public policy to generate opportunity and end the cycle of poverty."
 Kaplan has also supported Social Finance, a "nonprofit dedicated to mobilizing capital to drive social progress," and Initiative for a Competitive Inner City (ICIC), which encourages "inner-city revitalization."

 EDUCATION: In 2008, Kaplan helped establish the Robert S. Kaplan Life Sciences Fellowships at Harvard Business School, which aims to encourage students with life sciences backgrounds and career interests to attend the school.
 Awards of $20,000 each are given to ten incoming MBA students.
 Kaplan has supported Harvard Medical School (where he sits on the board of fellows), Columbia University, University of Kansas, The TEAK Fellowship, and Global Citizen Year, among others.